Paris From the Air

 Thames & Hudson, 2017

-Hardcover book accompanying the traveling exhibition by the same name.
+Hardcover book including Jeffrey Milstein and other artists, accompanying the traveling exhibition by the same name.
 See “shows” page for more information on current and upcoming presentations of this exhibit.
 (Book with cover as shown on left is only available for purchase at the exhibition.)

 “Jeffrey Milstein’s airport (p.
 184) reveals itself as a perfect illustration of contemporary civilization’s degree of precision control over its environment: what remains of nature is purely decorative, even pathetic, sketched by a designer as a flourish.”